Clickable Awesomic logo. The C in Awesomic doubles as a smiling emoji with one of the eyes being a star.

 • India ― 9,300

 That’s a lot of screening to do, right?
 And these are the results of only one social network.
-To avoid spending days on simply browsing, take our advice: narrow your request down to a specific set of criteria.
-So what are the options?
+To avoid spending days simply browsing, take our advice: narrow your request down to a specific set of criteria.
+We’ll talk about the crucial aspects you need to define.

 Freelancer VS. Full-time designer